 Young people need to speak for themselves.
 They need to decide their own future.
-The existence of a hierarchal system in Afghan society where youth have always been forced to obey what the elders say without any objective.
-This has suppressed their role and their capacity to act as the leaders of today and tomorrow.
-The Afghan Youth Representative Program is not only an important initiative at this pivotal juncture of the country, but a milestone to influence the policies and the current peace process that would benefit not only the young generation but lead this country toward peace, security and economic development.
-The delegate will take the message of Afghan Youth to the UNSC that Afghans want an end to the war now, and they want freedom, human rights and youth’s inclusion in deciding the future of their country from now on.
-The representative will also paint a different picture of Afghanistan in front of the global community, showing it that Afghans, including young men and women, strive for peace, and that women in the country have many achievements when it comes to education, business, sports, and the arts.
+Afghan society is hierarchical where the younger is always expected to listen and follow what the older says without questioning.
+This culture discourages initiation, problem-solving, and confidence in the largest segment of Afghan society.
+The Afghan youth Representative to the UN (AYR-UN) challenges the notion that youth cannot lead and introduces great potential in Afghan youth to both Afghans and the global community.
+It is a unique opportunity for Afghan youth to advocate for the change they wish to see in Afghanistan and claim their leadership rights in Afghanistan.
+Youth are normally seen as “victims” or “perpetrators” of the war in Afghanistan who need to be saved.
+This program challenges this common misunderstanding and instead posits that Afghan youth are active participants in war and peace and their potential can be directed by themselves toward a prosperous country.
+This program proves in action that youth are key players who will positively contribute to peace and security – a role that has been recognized by the United Nations Security Council with the adoption of Resolution 2250 (Youth, Peace, Security) in 2015 and Resolution 2429 in 2016.
+Furthermore, the AYR Program Is not only an important initiative at this pivotal juncture of the country, but a milestone to influence the policies and the current peace process that would benefit not only the young generation but lead this country toward Peace, Security and Economic development.
+The delegate will take the message of Afghan youth to The UN Security Council/General Assembly that Afghans want an end to the war now, and they want freedom, human rights and youth’s inclusion in deciding the future of their country from now on.
+The Representative will also paint a different picture of Afghanistan in front of the global community, showing it that Afghans, including young men and women, strive for peace, and that women in the country have many achievements when it comes to education, business, sports, and the arts.
 In other words, this new generation is a partner to the international community and strives for achieving peace.

-In 2018, APT in collaboration with the Netherlands Embassy in Kabul designed a program to select the first-ever Afghan Youth Representative to the UN.
-Through a rigorous competition and selection process among 60 youth applicants who competed in public speaking events, Ramiz Bakhtiar was select as the first-ever Afghan Youth Representative to the United Nations in 2018.
-Afghanistan’s Ministry of Foreign Affairs and the United Nations Assistance Mission to Afghanistan (UNAMA) also assisted in the process of the selection.
+In 2018, through a rigorous competition and selection process among dozens of youth applicants who competed in public speaking events, Ramiz Bakhtiar was select as the First-Ever Afghan Youth Representative to the United Nations (AYR-UN).
+On September 17, 2018.
+Ramiz Bakhtiar addressed the United Nations Security Council, whose words were covered by international media.